hjunaid/java-beginners-course/src/session1/installation/README.md

 * Download git installer from https://git-scm.com/download/mac

-* Double click on the downloaded file and continue with the instructions
+* Double click on the downloaded file and continue with the instructions.

-* Open a new terminal and confirm that GIT has been successfully installed by running this command: 'git --version'
+* Open a new terminal.
+Spotligh search -> enter 'terminal'

+* Confirm that GIT has been successfully installed and is available on your user path by running this command: 'git --version'.
+Output should verify GIT version.

 ### Git Installation guide - Windows Users: